 In addition to looking at divorce rates, the researchers also examined the satisfaction of people with their marriages, and how that satisfaction related to doubts they had beforehand.
 Their research found that both men’s and women’s doubts impacted this area, leading to a lower level of marital satisfaction for those who experienced doubt.

 The study’s authors also pointed out that these statistics can help couples in the process of preparing for their wedding.
 Doubts do not have to spell the end of a relationship.
 Rather, the authors recommend acknowledging the doubts, and communicating them to each other before the marriage.
 Often times opening these lines of communication can help couples work through the issues before they become too serious, allowing them to avoid a painful, but sometimes necessary, divorce later on.

-If you are considering getting a divorce, or are already involved in one, contact an experienced Cook County divorce lawyer today.
+If you are considering getting a divorce, or are already involved in one, contact an experienced DuPage County divorce lawyer today.
 They can help guide you through this trying time.